 The Silverton winner, and several of the others elected to stay anonymous.
 I can’t say that I blame them either.
 If I suddenly had an extra $3.2 million in my bank account I’d probably not be ringing the neighbours doorbells to inform them of it either!

-Think about a game show where no skill is needed and contestants have the chance to win big prizes; that is exactly what wheel of fortune is all about.
+Think about a game show where no skill is needed and contestants have the chance to win big prizes; well that is exactly what wheel of fortune is all about.
 The show was designed to be a gripping one, full of exciting moments throughout, and those watching had the vicarious thrill of watching contestants make choices that define their future fortune (solving puzzles and spinning the prize wheel)!

 The game is simple enough.
 Contestants unravel a mystery phrase or name of a place, thing or person by picking consonants and buying vowels.
 Each vowel goes for 250$.
-Contestants get to spin the ?heel of fortune’ with a range of dollar values ($250-$10,000).
+Contestants get to spin the ‘wheel of fortune’ with a range of dollar values ($250-$10,000).
 If the consonant you picked is in the mystery name or phrase then you get your dollar amount multiplied by the number of times your consonant appears in the phrase.
-If for instance you spun the wheel and landed on $250 then picked the letter G and it appears three times in the phrase, your money gets multiplied by three so that you have $1500.
+If for instance you spun the wheel and landed on $250 then picked the letter G and it appears three times in the phrase, your money is multiplied by a magnitude of three .